MEI Travel Banner Ad

 Further, be sure to rest and get adequate sleep.

-5. Pack Some Accessories
+5. Pack some accessories

-There are several medications that you can purchase at a local drug store to help reduce or prevent seasickness on a cruise.
+There are several medications that you can purchase at a local drugstore to help reduce or prevent seasickness on a cruise.
 Two of the most popular are Dramamine and Bonine.

 As mentioned above, ginger is a commonly recommended natural remedy to calm an upset stomach.
 You can find the root in pill form at health food stores, or you can look for teas, candies, or gum which you can pack in your cruise carry-on bag if you begin to feel some ill effects.

 If you know that you are prone to motion sickness, you may want to talk to your doctor about additional medical treatments prior to your cruise.

 One popular treatment is Scopolamine patches.
 These small patches are placed behind your ear and help to reduce nausea and vomiting due to motion sickness.
 Like other approaches, it is best to place these patches on before getting on the ship.
+Another prescription medication used to treat vertigo or motion sickness is meclizine.

 Again, you should consult your doctor to discuss whether these medications are right for you.